tpiekarski/coupon-engine/README.md

 This prototype leverages Easy Rules and Spring Expression language for evaluation of coupon rules defined in JSON files with an easy and expressive way of defining multiple rules.
 A set of n rules and their options, like a coupon code, a category of products or a minimum cart value are evaluated based upon a cart defined in another JSON file.

-The processing is split into two distinct scopes.
-The first scope is validation scope, in which it is checked if a coupon is valid in general.
-Like if the provided code is valid or if a coupon is not yet expired.
+The processing is divided into two distinct scopes.
+The first scope is validation scope, in which the coupon is checked for validity.
+For example if the provided code is valid or if a coupon is not yet expired.
-The second scope is application, in which it is checked if a valid coupon is applicable to the customers cart.
+The second scope is application, in which a valid coupon is checked for application to a cart and its items.

 #### Prototyped Rules
 Rule|Option|Scope|Description